MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Introduction

 \benchmark can enable future studies of many multimodal tasks, and we focus on the multimodal classification task in this paper.
-In the main classification performance evaluation, we include two state-of-the-art (SOTA) unimodal classifiers for three input modalities and two SOTA multimodal classifiers.
-For tabular modality, two SOTA models consist of one tree-based model~\cite{ke2017lightgbm} and one neural network-based model~\cite{erickson2020autogluon}; for text modality and image modality, the four SOTA models are all transformer-based models~\cite{liu2019roberta,clark2022electra,dosovitskiy2020vit,liu2021swin}.
-On the other hand, the two triple-modality classification models are fusion-based models~\cite{erickson2022multimodal,shi2021mmag} where input data from each modality is integrated and mixed by a fusion module (\eg, \textit{concatenation, sum, attention, ensemble, etc.}) and the fused latent representation is then utilized by a classification module.
-We also propose a novel and strong baseline model \emph{\ours} based on the graph attention network (GAT) \cite{velivckovic2018gat}.
-Recently, GAT has shown to be promising in multimodal learning tasks~\cite{guo2021tabgnn,georgantas2022multignn} due to its expressive power in handling heterogeneous and multiplex input.
-Following a general approach, \ours first constructs one correlation network for each input modality based on sample-to-sample similarity.
-Then, separate GAT encoders are employed to obtain the graphical representation of samples within each modality.
-Finally, an attention-based based fusion layer followed by a multi-layer perception (MLP) is employed to predict the categories of samples.
-Experiments show that multimodal classifiers consistently outperform unimodal classifiers in terms of accuracy.
-We further conduct efficiency evaluations on these models to reflect the practical requirements of many machine learning systems.
+For the primary classification evaluation, we incorporate two state-of-the-art (SOTA) unimodal classifiers for each of the three input modalities, resulting in a total of six, along with two SOTA multimodal classifiers.
+We also propose a novel baseline model \emph{\ours} based on the graph attention network~\cite{velivckovic2018gat}.
+In addition to capturing the interactions among the three input modalities, our \ours takes the sample-wise similarity into account, yielding a compatible performance to existing multimodal classifiers.
+We further conduct efficiency evaluations to reflect the practical requirements of many machine learning systems.